criblio/appscope/website/src/pages/docs/working-with.md

 * The AppScope library provides an extensive set of environment variables which control settings like TBD foo and bar.

-* Although you cannot set environment variables in the CLI, the CLI does provide flags which override or substitute for certain environment variables.
+* Although you cannot set environment variables in the CLI, the CLI provides flags which override or substitute for certain environment variables.

 * AppScope's configuration file, `scope.yml`, can be invoked from either the CLI or the library.

 * Finally, AppScope provides the `ldscope` utility, which offers a more convenient way to work with the library in some situations.

-Let's see how to use these methods in their respective contexts, namely CLI and library usage.
+We'll see how to use these methods in their respective contexts, namely [CLI](/docs/cli-using) and [library](/docs/library-using) usage.